 - Staying on topic

 After the read-aloud, think of other activities that might go along with the book.
 This will help reinforce key vocabulary and concepts and continue the fun.
 In addition, it’s a great idea to reread the book two more times throughout the week.
 Studies have indicated that language growth is stimulated by multiple exposures to a book.

 We all care about our children’s well-being; encouraging and building literacy can be one of the most effective ways to give our kids a boost in life.
 Reading aloud to young children is not only one of the best activities to stimulate language and cognitive skills, it also builds motivation, curiosity, and memory.
 Taking the time to read and build a child’s language skills will pay dividends throughout their lives!

 “There is no such thing as a child who hates to read; there are only children who have not found the right book.” ― Frank Serafini

-For more information about early childhood literacy, try our online classes:
+For more information about early childhood literacy, try our online classes and other resources: